Car Washing is a Pollution Problem

 Prevent Pollution When Washing Your Car

 The best place to wash your car is at a car wash.
-Commercial car washes have drains that are connected to the sewer system (which is separate from the storm drain system) to prevent dirty water from entering the storm drain system.
+Commercial car washes have drains that are connected to the sewer system (which is separate from the storm drain system).
 Many commercial car washes also recycle their water.
 If you choose to wash your vehicle at home, the following simple tips help reduce pollution in local streams:

 Sell car wash tickets instead!